RugbyClubRanks/rugbyclubranks.github.io/reviews/2026-03-14-Blues_V_MoanaPasifika.md

 layout: page
 title: Blues V Moana Pasifika on 2026/03/14
 date: 2026-03-14
-categories: "Super Rugby Pacific 2026" match projection
+categories: rugby "Super Rugby Pacific 2026" match projection
 ---
 # Blues V Moana Pasifika on 2026/03/14, 43.0 to 7.0

 # Club Level Predictions

 Now that the game has been played, lets see how the club predictions did.
-I predicted Blues to win by 8.38, and Blues won by 36.0.
-That's an absolute error of 27.6 for the margin of victory, while my average absolute error has been 13.3 over the past six months.
+I predicted Blues to win by 8.45, and Blues won by 36.0.
+That's an absolute error of 27.6 for the margin of victory, while my average absolute error has been 13.4 over the past six months.
 This prediction was more accurate than 11.4% of my recent predictions.

-For the Over/Under model, I predicted a total of 50.5 and we have an actual total of 50.0.
-That's an absolute error of 0.5 compared to a six month average of 13.2.
-This prediction was more accurate than 97.2% of my recent predictions.
+For the Over/Under model, I predicted a total of 51.5 and we have an actual total of 50.0.
+That's an absolute error of 1.5 compared to a six month average of 13.2.
+This prediction was more accurate than 92.4% of my recent predictions.
 ## Projected Performances - Club Model